Corvusoft/restq/documentation/DESIGN.md

 ### LogLevel

-Enumeration hinting at the level of priority to a particular log entry.
+[Enumeration](http://en.cppreference.com/w/cpp/language/enum) used in conjuction with the [Logger interface](#logger) to detail the level of severity towards a particular log entry.
 ```
 +--------------+
 |   <<enum>>   |